-When starting the engine or whilst driving:
+When starting the engine or whilst driving

-- During operation of the turn and lane-change signals. - If seat belt is not fastened. - If the vehicle has manual transmission automated and the clutch temperature is too high. - If the vehicle speed briefly exceeds a set limit.
+- During operation of the turn and lane-change signals. - If the low fuel control indicator illuminates. - If seat belt is not fastened. - If the vehicle has manual transmission automated and the clutch temperature is too high. - If the vehicle speed briefly exceeds a set limit.

-When the vehicle is parked and/ or the driver's door is opened:
+When the vehicle is parked and the driver's door is opened

-- When the key has been left in the ignition. - With exterior lights on. - If the vehicle has manual transmission automated; neutral is not selected or the foot brake has not been depressed.
+- With exterior lights on. - If the vehicle has manual transmission automated, and the parking brake is not applied, neutral not selected or foot brake not depressed.